 We’re all about balance and moderation here at Sonima.
 When it comes to health, we believe our bodies are fully capable of functioning optimally when we are loving and gentle with ourselves.
-So, as you take stock of your wellness goals for 2019—and the diet you might need to follow to get there—we propose taking a simple approach.
+So, as you take stock of your wellness goals for the year—and the diet you might need to follow to get there—we propose taking a simple approach.
 Rather than following a restrictive plan, focus on filling your plate with nutritious whole foods that can serve as a foundation for clean eating.

-Our nutrition expert, Amie Valpone, recommends the following 8 versatile superfoods as a starting point.
+Our nutrition expert, Amie Valpone, recommends the following eight versatile superfoods as a starting point.
 Stock your kitchen with these basics, get creative with your preparations, and enjoy the benefits of a healthy, balanced diet all year long.

 1. Leafy Greens